Business Studies and Computing

 The department is always prepared to take on new initiatives as we believe that students deserve to be exposed to the latest developments as early as possible in their school career in order to prepare them for higher education or the world of work.

-The Business and Computing Department teaches discrete exam courses including A level, BTEC and the ECDL.
+The Business and Computing Department teaches discrete exam courses including A level and Level 2 and 3 BTEC qualifications.
 At Key Stage 3 students have two lessons a fortnight in Years 7, 8 and 9, having the opportunity to work on developing their computing and ICT literacy skills,

 The LRC allows students access to computers before school, break times, lunch times and after school until 4pm in order to complete school work.
 IT suites are open by arrangement for students to complete their coursework, both at lunch times and after school.
 Every member of staff and every pupil are provided with access to a professional e-mail system and user area.
 Departmental resources tend to be available electronically for students to access in school and at home.